Geometric integration of ODEs using multiple quadratic auxiliary variables: Integral-preserving numerical integration using multiple quadratic auxiliary variables

 which is equivalent to the midpoint rule applied to the extended system \eqref{mp1} projected onto the $\bx$ coordinates.
 This concept is depicted in figure \ref{fig:phasequadrics}.
-Here, the numerical solution using the midpoint rule applied to the three dimensional extended ODE \eqref{mp1} is given by the thick black line and the reduced-degree midpoint rule \eqref{1rdmp1} is given by the dashed line and is confined to the $x_1-x_2$ plane.
-The isosurfaces of the reduced-degree Hamiltonian $\tilde{H}(x_1,x_2,y_{2,2})$ and the induced integral $H_{2,2}(x_1,x_2,y_{2,2})$ are also displayed as colored surfaces.
+Here, the numerical solution using the midpoint rule applied to the three dimensional extended ODE \eqref{mp1} is given by the thick black line while the MQAV midpoint rule \eqref{1rdmp1} is given by the dashed line and is confined to the $x_1-x_2$ plane.
+The isosurfaces of the reduced-degree Hamiltonian $\tilde{H}(x_1,x_2,y_{2,2})$ and the induced integral $H_{2,2}(x_1,x_2,y_{2,2})$ are also displayed as coloured surfaces.
 We see that the numerical flow of the midpoint rule \eqref{mp1} is confined to the intersection of these two quadrics.
-Moreover, the numerical flow of the reduced-degree midpoint method is none other than the projection of this curve onto the $x_1-x_2$ plane.
-This projection also coincides with the level set of the original quartic Hamiltonian $H(x_1,x_2)$ and hence is preserved by the reduced-degree midpoint method.
-Finally, we note that the method \eqref{1rdmp1} is identical to the averaged vector field method. \\
+Moreover, the numerical flow of the MQAV midpoint method is none other than the projection of this curve onto the $x_1-x_2$ plane.
+This projection also coincides with the level set of the original quartic Hamiltonian $H(x_1,x_2)$.
+Lastly, we add that in this case there is a unique representation of the reduced-degree Hamiltonian, therefore this method is identical to the AVF method.

-In the rest of the paper, we will show how to apply the reduced-degree midpoint method to develop: (1) methods that preserve polynomial integrals (i.e., of arbitrarily high degree); (2) methods that preserve multiple polynomial integrals; and (3) high-order methods that preserve multiple polynomial integrals.